Frederick Crews

-Frederick Campbell Crews (born February 20, 1933) is an American essayist and literary critic.
-Professor emeritus of English at the University of California, Berkeley, Crews is the author of numerous books, including The Tragedy of Manners: Moral Drama in the Later Novels of Henry James (1957), E. M. Forster: The Perils of Humanism (1962), and The Sins of the Fathers: Hawthorne's Psychological Themes (1966), a discussion of the work of Nathaniel Hawthorne.
-He received popular attention for The Pooh Perplex (1963), a book of satirical essays parodying contemporary casebooks.
+Frederick Campbell Crews (February 20, 1933 – June 21, 2024) was an American essayist and literary critic.
+Professor of English at the University of California, Berkeley, Crews was the author of numerous books, including The Tragedy of Manners: Moral Drama in the Later Novels of Henry James (1957), E. M. Forster: The Perils of Humanism (1962), and The Sins of the Fathers: Hawthorne's Psychological Themes (1966), a discussion of the work of Nathaniel Hawthorne.
+He received popular attention for The Pooh Perplex (1963), a book of satirical essays parodying various schools of literary criticism.
 Initially a proponent of psychoanalytic literary criticism, Crews later rejected psychoanalysis, becoming a critic of Sigmund Freud and his scientific and ethical standards.
 Crews was a prominent participant in the "Freud wars" of the 1980s and 1990s, a debate over the reputation, scholarship, and impact on the 20th century of Freud, who founded psychoanalysis.
+In 2017, he published Freud: The Making of an Illusion.

-Crews has published a variety of skeptical and rationalist essays, including book reviews and commentary for The New York Review of Books, on a variety of topics including Freud and recovered memory therapy, some of which were published in The Memory Wars (1995).
-Crews has also published successful handbooks for college writers, such as The Random House Handbook.
+Crews published a variety of skeptical and rationalist essays, including book reviews and commentary for The New York Review of Books, on a variety of topics including Freud and recovered memory therapy, some of which were published in The Memory Wars (1995).
+He also published successful handbooks for college writers, such as The Random House Handbook.

 Life and career

-Personal life
+Personal life and death

-Crews was born in suburban Philadelphia in 1933.
-Both of his parents were avid readers and were tremendously influential in his life, said Crews; "They had both been raised in considerable poverty, and books had been extremely important to them personally, in shaping them.
+Crews was born in suburban Philadelphia on February 10, 1933.
+Both his parents were avid readers and were quite influential in his life, said Crews: "They had both been raised in considerable poverty, and books had been extremely important to them personally, in shaping them.
 My mother was very literary; my father was very scientific.
 I feel that I got a little something of both sides."
 In high school, Crews was co-captain of the tennis team, and for decades he remained an avid skier, hiker, swimmer, and runner.
-Crews lives in Berkeley with his wife, Elizabeth Crews, a photographer who was born and raised in Berkeley, California.
-They have two daughters and four grandchildren.
+Crews lived in Berkeley with his wife, Elizabeth Crews, a photographer who was born and raised in Berkeley, California.
+They had two daughters and four grandchildren.

+Crews died in Oakland, California on June 21, 2024, at the age of 91.

 Education

 Crews completed his undergraduate education at Yale University in 1955.
 Though his degree was in English, Crews entered the Directed Studies program during his first two years at Yale, which he describes as his greatest experience because the program was taught by a coordinated faculty and required students to distribute their courses among sciences, social sciences, literature, and philosophy.
-He received his Ph.D in Literature from Princeton University in 1958.
+He received his PhD in literature from Princeton University in 1958.
 Crews cited Fyodor Dostoyevsky, Friedrich Nietzsche, Hawthorne, and Freud as major influences during his time at Princeton.